Team

 Chief Strategy Officer

-Janisse Rosario Schoepp, M.P.H., Ph.D., who joined the Foundation in 2004, is Vice President of Strategy.
+Janisse Rosario Schoepp, M.P.H., Ph.D., who joined the Foundation in 2004, is the Chief Strategy Officer.
 She guides the development and implementation of new approaches and initiatives that advance the Foundation’s health equity agenda.
 She also serves as a thought leader internally and externally, informing the Foundation’s overall direction, strategic partnerships, and investments in the community.
 Schoepp has been an integral part of the Foundation’s strategic planning, program development, research and evaluation.
 She worked to establish the South Florida Anchor Alliance, an initiative to engage regional institutions, such as hospitals and universities, in community wealth-building strategies to address the social determinants of health.
 She was selected to be part of the Young American Leaders Program at Harvard Business School.
 Previously, she worked at the Stempel School of Public Health and Social Work at Florida International University.
 Schoepp holds a Master and a Doctorate of Public Health, both from Florida International University.

 Any Karina Balza

-Grants and Program Associate
+Grants Management and Operations

 Natalie K. Castellanos, JD